 Scholarly Commons Citation

 Babcock, Hope M., "Grotius, Ocean Fish Ranching, and the Public Trust Doctrine: Ride 'Em Charlie Tuna" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 954.
+954.